 Christian VII’s Room (room 15)

-Up close with Christian VII
+Getting close to Christian VII

 The room itself